Polymer/polymer-starter-kit/README.md

 `npm install` to see if this corrects the problem.
 If not, please check the [issue tracker](https://github.com/PolymerElements/polymer-starter-kit/issues) in case there is a workaround or fix already posted.

+> I'm having trouble getting Vulcanize to fully build my project on Windows.
+Help?

+Some Windows users have run into trouble with the `elements.vulcanized.html` file in their `dist` folder not being correctly vulcanized.
+This can happen if your project is in a folder with a name containing a space.
+You can work around this issue by ensuring your path doesn't contain one.

+There is also an [in-flight](https://github.com/PolymerElements/polymer-starter-kit/issues/62#issuecomment-108974016) issue where some are finding they need to disable the `inlineCss` option in our configuration for Vulcanize to correctly build.
+We are still investigating this, however for the time-being use the workaround if you find your builds getting stuck here.

 > How do I add new JavaScript files to Starter Kit so they're picked up by the build process?

 At the bottom of `app/index.html`, you will find a build block that can be used to include additional